 Winnie The Pooh Gallery in Winnipeg

 Another attraction at Assiniboine Park in Winnipeg is the Pavilion Gallery Museum, which features the works of Manitoban artists.
 On the second floor is a small gallery dedicated to Winnie the Pooh.
 Here you’ll find autographed works by A.A.
 Milne, original illustrations by E.H.
-Shephard and pictures of the real boy, Christopher Robin.
+Shepard and pictures of the real boy, Christopher Robin.

 One display case is dedicated to Christopher Robin’s collection of stuffed toys, including a teddy bear that became the model for the wonderful yellow bear we all know and love today.